A treaty banning nuclear weapons

 A treaty banning nuclear weapons: developing a legal framework for the prohibition and elimination of nuclear weapons looks at possible principles and provisions of such a framework; how it could be accomplished; and its potential normative and practical impacts.

-Published in April 2014 by Article 36 and Reaching Critical Will
+Published in April 2014 by Reaching Critical Will of the Women's International League for Peace and Freedom and Article 36

 We are delighted to offer the online version for free, but please consider making a donation to Reaching Critical Will to help us cover the costs of producing this book and the other materials and information services that Reaching Critical Will provides.